Course Descriptions

 In addition, there may be pedagogical reasons for limiting the number of students.
 This may also be stated in this field.
 Such a limitation must always be discussed with the director of studies.

-Criteria for selection in the event that there are too many applicants must be described on the study portal.
+Criteria for selection in the event that there are too many applicants is described on the study portal.

 Here you must also state if the course content overlaps with other courses (e.g. students may not choose this course and the course “xxx” due to overlap).
 In this way, we can ensure that students are not taking courses with overlapping content in the same study programme.